Montreal Quebec Temple

 Total Floor Area: 11,550 square feet.

 On Monday, June 2, 2014, the Montreal Quebec Temple closed for a complete renovation of the interior and exterior.
 The structure has been reinforced, replacing the original wooden framing with reinforced concrete and steel.
-And major repairs have been carried out including remediation of a mold problem will be remediated.
-In addition, the ordinance rooms will be decorated with beautiful landscape murals, and the exterior will be altered to give the edifice a unique appearance.
-The temple is expected to reopen in September 2015.
+And major repairs have been carried out including remediation of a mold problem.
+In addition, the ordinance rooms will be decorated with beautiful landscape murals, and the exterior will be slightly altered to give the edifice an updated appearance.

 President Benoit Duquette of the Montreal stake remarked that when he joined the Church in 1975, members from the area drove 45 hours to attend the Alberta Temple in Cardston or would fly to the Swiss Temple.
 Since 1990, members have traveled for six hours to attend the Toronto Ontario Temple.